Mummichog: Parasites

 Mummichogs are hosts to a parasitic fluke, Homalometron pallidum, which has a complex lifecycle involving the aquatic snail, Ecrobia truncata.
 Other parasite species reported in mummichogs include 10 protozoans, eight trematodes, one nematode, two acanthocephalans, and two crustaceans.
 A study in New Jersey found that mummichogs heavily infested with the digenean gill parasite Ascocotyle phagicola, spent more time near the surface and exhibited conspicuous behaviors such as jerking, an example of a parasite affecting the behavior of its host in a way beneficial to the parasite, as conspicuous behaviors near the surface make the fish more likely to be noticed by predatory wading birds, the next host in the parasite's life cycle.

 Interest to humans

 Mummichogs readily eat mosquito larvae and attempts have been made to use them as biocontrol agents of mosquito populations.

-Fishing

-Mummichogs are sold as bait in sport fisheries for marine species such as summer flounder, striped bass and bluefish, or even sometimes for freshwater species.
-They are the most popular baitfish species in the Northeast of America and traditionally when used as bait they were lip hooked and then dressed with a piece of squid.